 The resource representation of the lookup service provides links to hosts, VMs, tags and storage pods only and may be used for browsing.
 To obtain a reference to a specific virtual hierarchy object of other type, the client must construct a query string to the lookup service in a specific format.

 The reference to the virtual infrastructure object can also be constructed manually.
-To learn more, see Appendix A. Constructing HierarchyObjRefType.
+For details, see Appendix A. Constructing HierarchyObjRefType.